 Nevertheless, since then I still participate regularly, even though I am not really obliged anymore.

 “So, why do you keep participating every year?” will you ask me.
 Some people could say that I am crazy, but I think that it is quite funny when you can solve problems which first seem difficult.
-After all, the questions are not that difficult if you practice problems and understand well what you need to find.
+After all,

 Moreover, as it is a competition, it is quite exciting.
 Usually, I think to myself: “Try to have a higher score than your rivals, and a higher score than last year” That really boosts me up.